Sensitive Data in Email

 - You are storing sensitive data on your computer.

-The sensitive data is stored on your computer, possibly in your Sent Mail folder, requiring you to report it to your Information Security Coordinator.
+The sensitive data is stored on your computer, possibly in your Sent Mail folder, requiring you to report it to your Security Lead.

 - You no longer control the sensitive data.